donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ## 7	Up- and Downloading Files
 A web interface (or, more precisely, the HTTP protocol) does not allow for a convenient up- and download of large files and a large number of files.
 For that reason, the up- and download of files to and from the repository has to be performed by means of a so-called WebDAV client (called after the protocol that is used to transfer files over the internet).
 A very good WebDAV client is Cyberduck, which you can download for free.

-Up- and downloading files is only possible if you have authenticated yourself at the website of the repository.
-After authentication, you can obtain a _data access password_ with which you
+Up- and downloading files is only possible after you have authenticated yourself at the website of the repository.
+Via the website, you can then obtain a _data access password_ that you can use in combination with your _data access username_ to up- and download files.
+This data access username is _not_ the username with which you authenticate yourself at the website of the repository (for RU and RUMCN employees, their U- or Z-number).
+The data access username and password are used in combination with the WebDAV client.

-To be done:
-•	How to create a bookmark for authentication against the internal iRODS account?
-•	How to obtain the one-time password after authentication in the web client?

 ##	8. Preservation – Data Acquisition Collection